SEO & Visibility

 5. Use natural, conversational language

-Write as people speak, not as they type.
+Write the way people talk, not the way they type.
 This means:

 • Using contractions (we’re, you’ll, can’t)